bayerf42/Lox68k/doc/porting.md

     so all I/O (including loading source code) has to be routed over those.
 The C library does this automatically, so functions like `printf` and `gets` (with simple line editing) can be used.
+  * To load Lox source files they have to be transferred via the serial interface.
+So a terminal program has been written which allows loading source files from the host and feeds them through the normal Lox REPL on the SBC via RS232.

 # Porting to other 68k-based SBCs
   Should be quite easy when using *IDE68K*.